Kentucky Oaks-Derby Fever Hits: What Are The Odds?

 The early favorite in the line-up for the Kentucky Derby is Classic Empire, a 2-year-old colt and previous champion of the Arkansas Derby, who will be sprinting from gate 14.
 Always Dreaming, a winner of the Florida Derby, and McCraken are the only other single-digit odds on the line.

-Jockey Julien Leparoux will be racing with Classic Empire for this year’s “most exciting two minutes in sports,” and if the two sweep the win, then Classic Empire will be one of only three other horses in history to victory in both the Kentucky Derby and the Breeder’s Cup Juvenile.
+Jockey Julien Leparoux will be racing with Classic Empire for this year’s “most exciting two minutes in sports,” and if the two sweep the win, then Classic Empire will be one of only three other horses in history to claim victory in both the Kentucky Derby and the Breeder’s Cup Juvenile.

 Here is the list of field and morning line odds for the Kentucky Derby on Saturday.